-If you've never had cornish hens before, this is your sign to head to the store and grab some to roast for dinner tonight!
+If you've never had Cornish hens before, this is your sign to head to the store and grab some to roast for dinner tonight!
 This is a delicious one-pan meal that is great for a weeknight family dinner or serving at your next dinner party.
-Similar to a whole roast chicken, this recipe seems super fancy but in reality, is relatively hands-off.
+Similar to my easy spatchcock chicken recipe for juicy, golden roast chicken, this Cornish hen version seems super fancy but in reality, is truly hands-off.

-If you are a fan of roasts you will also enjoy my Dutch Oven Roasted Chicken and Potatoes and red wine beef roast.
+If you are a fan of hearty roasts, try my Dutch Oven roasted chicken and potatoes for a cozy, slow-cooked dinner and red wine beef roast, a rich and flavorful holiday meal.

 Jump to:

-- Fresh herbs- I used thyme and rosemary.
+- Fresh herbs.
+I prefer the earthy flavor of thyme and rosemary.

 See the recipe card below for quantities and remaining ingredients.